worthpointlabs/terratest/README.md

 The best way to learn how to use Terratest is through examples.

-Start by checking out the [examples folder](/examples) for different types of infrastructure code you may want to test, such as:
+First, check out the [examples folder](/examples) for different types of infrastructure code you may want to test, such as:

 1. [Basic Terraform Example](/examples/terraform-basic-example): A simple "Hello, World" Terraform configuration.